cjlyons/bathroom/tile/readme.md

 ---

-### 6) More decorative, almost custom‑looking pattern from a specialty tile source
+### 6) Evoque Carthusian: More decorative, almost custom‑looking pattern from a specialty tile source

 **Why include it**